-Disability for work, occupational illnesses, crime control, pensions and road safety.
-These are just a few of the subjects that insurance companies have to deal with every day.
+Disability for work, occupational illnesses, crime control, pensions and road safety… just a few of the subjects insurance companies have to deal with every day.
 Political decisions and developments in society often have a major impact on the insurance world.
 This is why it is so important that the interests of insurers, and hence also the interests of their clients, are properly considered in making those decisions and that the industry closely monitors opportunities and threats in determining its policy.

 This is precisely where the Dutch Association of Insurers has a role to play, as an association which represents the common interests of private insurance companies in the Netherlands.

 Every three years, the members of the Association set the course for the coming period.
 In the period 2019-2021, the sector is looking to strengthen its social profile even more, particularly as regards insurability.
 We are eager to help in finding modern solutions.
 We do this in close cooperation, with partnerships and in co-creation with others including the government.
 In addition, we respond to transitions and systemic changes, we stimulate entrepreneurship by removing barriers and we try to create new space.
 In all of this we prefer to ‘look’ at things from the perspective of consumers, so that we are better able to help them in dealing with risks (offering insight, prevention and awareness).